Week | Date | Weekly Module |

 Course materials

+We are not using a textbook for this course.
 All of the course materials will be available in a timely fashion on this course website and/or posted on Canvas.
-This course is based on the FANTASTIC free and open-source materials developed and shared by Matthew J. C. Crump:

 Course structure